 Monticello has partnered with Microsoft Skype in the classroom to bring FREE virtual field trips to your students, grades K-12.
 The virtual field trip lasts about 45 minutes, during which time a Monticello educator will talk to your class about Monticello using images, props, and an online virtual tour.
 Your students can ask the educator questions, and you can prepare your students with pre- and post-visit resources.

 Alexander Hamilton, Founding Father and Broadway star, clashed with Thomas Jefferson politically and morally.
 But both figures were essential to the founding of the United States of America.
 Check out this page for resources on Jefferson, Hamilton, and other main players from the Broadway musical “Hamilton: An American Musical.”

 Test your students’ knowledge on Thomas Jefferson and Monticello with these five interactive quizzes.
 The quizzes include a range of topics such as slavery, architecture, the early Republic, etc.

-Our school programs brochure has links to resources and programs for teachers, and a poster for the classroom on the inside.
+This brochure from Thomas Jefferson’s Monticello has links to resources programs for teachers, and a poster for the classroom on the inside.